electron/electron/docs/api/app.md

 This callback can be used for cases where the second instance needs to obtain additional information from the first instance before quitting.

+Currently, the limit on the message size is kMaxMessageLength, or around 32kB.
+To be safe, keep the amount of data passed to 31kB at most.

-In order to call the callback, `event.preventDefault()` must be called Then, the `ackCallback` callback can be called.
+In order to call the callback, `event.preventDefault()` must be called, first.
 If the callback is not called in either case, `null` will be sent back.
+If `event.preventDefault()` is not called, but `ackCallback` is called by the user in the event, then the behaviour is undefined.

 This event is guaranteed to be emitted after the `ready` event of `app` gets emitted.